ivadomed/ivadomed/docs/source/configuration_file.md

 #### random_seed
 Int.
 Seed used by the random number generator to split the dataset between training/validation/testing.
 The use of the same seed ensure the same split between the sub-datasets, which is useful to reproduce results.

-#### center_test
-List of strings.
-Each string corresponds to an institution/center to only include in the testing dataset (not validation).
-If used, the file `bids_dataset/participants.tsv` needs to contain a column `institution_id`, which associates a subject with an institution/center.

 #### method
-`{'per_patient', 'per_center'}`. `"per_patient"`: all subjects are shuffled, then split between train/validation/test, regardless their institution. `"per_center"`: all subjects are split so as not to mix institutions between the train, validation and test sets.
+`{"per_patient", "per_center"}`. `"per_patient"`: all subjects are shuffled, then split between train/validation/test according to `"train_fraction"` and `"test_fraction"`, regardless their institution. `"per_center"`: all subjects are split so as not to mix institutions between the train/validation/test sets according to `"train_fraction"` and `"center_test"`.
 The latter option enables to ensure the model is working across domains (institutions).
 Note: the institution information is contained within the `institution_id` column in the `participants.tsv` file.

 #### train_fraction
 Float.
 Between `0` and `1` representing the fraction of the dataset used as training set.

 #### test_fraction
 Float.
 Between `0` and `1` representing the fraction of the dataset used as test set.
 This parameter is only used if the `method` is `"per_patient"`.

+#### center_test
+List of strings.
+Each string corresponds to an institution/center to only include in the testing dataset (not validation).
+This parameter is only used if the `method` is `"per_center"`.
+If used, the file `bids_dataset/participants.tsv` needs to contain a column `institution_id`, which associates a subject with an institution/center.

 ## Training parameters